radical-cybertools/radical.owms/docs/source/developers/pluginwriting.rst

 Plugin Registration
 -------------------

-Troy plugins are automatically loaded once they ar installed in the correct location -- i.e. once they are placed next to the existing plugins, with the same naming scheme.
+RADICAL-OWMS plugins are automatically loaded once they ar installed in the correct location -- i.e. once they are placed next to the existing plugins, with the same naming scheme.